Two efficient gradient methods with approximately optimal stepsizes based on regularization models for unconstrained optimization: Conclusion and discussion

-Given that the search direction $-g_k$ has low storage and can be easily computed, the nonmonotone Armijo line search used can be easily implemented and the numerical effect is surprising, the gradient methods with approximately optimal stepsizes are strong candidates for large scale unconstrained optimization.
+Given that the facts: (i)the search direction $-g_k$ has low storage; (ii)the approximately optimal stepsize can be easily computed; (iii)the nonmonotone Armijo line search used can be easily implemented; (iv)the numerical effect is surprisingly nice, the gradient methods with approximately optimal stepsizes can become strong candidates for large scale unconstrained optimization and has potential in constrained optimization and some fields such as machine learning.

+Though gradient methods with approximately optimal stepsize is surprisingly efficient, there are still some questions under investigation:

+(i)Does gradient method with approximately optimal stepsize based on quadratic approximation model \eqref{eq:Quadmodel4} possess Q-linear convergence for convex quadratic minimization?
+If yes, what conditions should be imposed on the distance $\left\| B_k - A \right\| $ ?
+Here $A$ is the Hessian matrix for strictly convex quadratic function.

+(ii)It will be an interesting research for combining approximately optimal stepsize wih Cauchy stepsize in convex quadratic minimization.
+How should one combine approximately optimal stepsize with Cauchy stepsize for obtaining better convergence rate in convex quadratic minimization?

+(iii)Can the type of gradient method with approximately optimal stepsize possess local R-linear convergence or better convergence rate when it is applied to general unconstrained optimization?

+(iv)There are still a large room for improving numerical performance of gradient methods with approximately optimal stepsizes by exploiting other adaptive appriximation models based on the properties of the objective function.